Is it time for a breast augmentation revision?

 My implants are too big.

-For patients who feel that their implants are too big, I recommend seeing a plastic surgeon to discuss an implant exchange or a breast augmentation revision.
+For patients who feel that their implants are too big, I recommend seeing a plastic surgeon to discuss an implant exchange or a breast implant revision.
 Downsizing to a smaller implant may reduce possible breast and back discomfort, poor fit in bras and bathing suit tops, and allow the patient to embrace the latest implant technology that may not have been available at the time of the initial surgery.
 Your surgeon will educate you on the various styles, shapes and sizes of implants available on the market today that would help you best achieve your desired look.
 And for women who feel that their large implants are “too heavy” for their breasts, your surgeon may also discuss the possibility of a breast lift or “mastopexy” to be done in conjunction with an implant exchange.
 A breast lift can help elevate a sagging breast to a more youthful contour and raise the position of the nipple to a more upright position.
 Also, the size of the nipple areolar complex (the “pink area” around the nipple) can be reduced for women who have experienced areolar enlargement or stretching.
+This is a reason to consider a revision breast augmentation surgery.

 My implants are too small for my body.